-Rental and Mortgage Assistance
+Rental and Mortgage Assistance (updated 10/29/20)

 Due to the financial impact of COVID-19 on many Florida residents, activities such as rental assistance, mortgage assistance, and related housing counseling will likely be the most common uses of FHFC-CRF funding.
 Local governments may not pay future mortgage or rent payments in advance in a lump sum.
 However, they may provide ongoing rent/mortgage assistance when those payments come due, subject to recertification of eligibility at that point.
+Assistance can only be provided after the housing payment is due.